learning-zone/azure-basics/README.md

 #### Q. What Azure features are useful for optimizing non-production environment costs?
 #### Q. How would you set up auto-shutdown for resources to reduce costs in dev/test environments?
 #### Q. How can you use Azure Dev/Test Pricing plans to save on costs?
+#### Q. What tools does Azure provide for monitoring and controlling costs?
+#### Q. How do you use Azure Cost Management and Billing to track spending?
+#### Q. What is the benefit of Reserved Instances, and how do they help with cost savings?
+#### Q. How does the Azure Pricing Calculator assist in planning costs?
+#### Q. What are some best practices for optimizing costs in Azure?
+#### Q. How do you implement budgets and alerts in Azure Cost Management?
+#### Q. What are Cost Management scopes, and how do they help in managing costs?
+#### Q. Can you explain the difference between Pay-As-You-Go and Reserved Pricing models?
+#### Q. How do you manage costs for multi-cloud environments using Azure Cost Management?
+#### Q. What is Azure Advisor, and how does it provide cost-saving recommendations?
+#### Q. How do you analyze and interpret cost data using Cost Management + Billing?
+#### Q. What strategies can you use to reduce storage costs in Azure?
+#### Q. How do you ensure cost efficiency when scaling applications in Azure?
+#### Q. How do you manage and optimize costs for Azure Virtual Machines (VMs)?
+#### Q. What role do tagging and resource grouping play in cost management?
+#### Q. How do you leverage Azure Hybrid Benefit for cost savings?
+#### Q. What are some common cost-saving practices for using Azure SQL Database?
+#### Q. How do you optimize the cost of running Azure Kubernetes Service (AKS)?
+#### Q. What are some cost management challenges specific to serverless architectures in Azure?
+#### Q. How do you monitor and manage costs for Azure DevOps pipelines?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>